jsocolar/jsocolar.github.io/_pages/writing.md

 image:
  feature: topbar_manuCanoe.jpg
 ---
+For my academic publications, see [Google Scholar](https://scholar.google.com/citations?user=yjUcJPsAAAAJ&hl=en).

 I occasionally write about Bayesian statistics, occupancy modeling, and related topics, with a primary goal of demystifying some of the subtler points for an applied science audience.
 Here are some of the highlights:

 [Jacobian adjustments explained simply](https://jsocolar.github.io/jacobians/)